achingbrain/achingbrain-www/articles/hacking-a-drone-to-add-fpv.md

 ![Ominus](./img/hacking-a-drone-to-add-fpv/ominus.jpg)

-It's not got a built in camera though so that would need addressing.
+The basic version does not have a built in camera though so that would need addressing.
 Most camera drones of this class are essentially flying WiFi hotspots which you connect to with your smartphone.
 WiFi video like this has a little bit of lag which is not fantastic for drone flying, instead most FPV setups transmit video directly over 2.4GHz or 5.8GHz (e.g. the same frequencies as WiFi) but without the overhead of a network protocol.

 ![Camera](./img/hacking-a-drone-to-add-fpv/camera.jpg)